rogov-dvp/Java-Projects/README.md

 ## Information on the games

-Malzars Maze is by far the most intricate game and fully devloped of the two.
+Malzars Maze is by far the most intricate and fully devloped of the two games.
 So let's start with it first.

 [Click here](#brick-breaker-game-1) to jump to "Brick Breaker Game".